What is Microsuction?

 Black & Lizars Experience:

-Many local GP’s don’t offer any wax removal service.
+Many local GP’s no longer offer to remove ear wax.
 Black & Lizars offer this service in the convenience of one of our advanced hearing care practices without the need for a GP referral.
 You’ll receive a genuine, patient focused experience.
 Our highly trained audiologist will take the time to understand your individual requirements and fully explain your treatment.
 A microsuction appointment typically lasts around 30 minutes, although we may require additional time to ensure the best possible treatment.
-A Microsuction appointment with one of our highly experienced Audiologists is available for just £50 per ear or £70 for both.
+A Microsuction appointment with one of our highly experienced Audiologists is available for just £50 per procedure.

 At Black & Lizars, our audiologist will take the time to fully understand your individual condition before proceeding with treatment.
 This diagnosis can be carried out during a free hearing assessment.
 To book an assessment contact one of our hearing care practices: